hbctraining/Intro-to-shell-flipped/lessons/04_searching_files.md

 #### 3. Remove duplicate exons

 Now, we need to remove those exons that show up multiple times for different transcripts.
-Use the `sort` command with the `-u` option.
+We can use the `sort` command with the `-u` option.
+How would you write the command here?

 Do you see a change in how the sorting has changed?
 By default the `sort` command will sort and what you can't see here is that it has removed the duplicates.
 We will use step 4 to check if it works.